KQM-git/TCL/general-mechanics/overworld.md

 0-poise attacks also register on Kageroumaru.

+## Waverider Mechanics

+### General
+* Waverider level is determined by World Level.
+* The Waverider has 0 DEF and 0 Elemental Resistances.
+* Waverider heals 0.65% when the player is outside of it, and 5% when inside and not in combat.
+Percentages are in terms of Waverider max HP.

+### Waverider-Terrain interactions
+* When the Waverider is in water that is too shallow for it, it slowly drifts towards deeper water.
+* When you try to go over a waterfall, you either get stuck if the water is too shallow... or the boat deconstructs.

+### Waverider vs environment
+* Waverider can be hit by lightning (possibly only in shallow water)
+* Waverider takes Electro-charged damage if player is in the boat.
+* Waverider takes damage from the environment, such as electro crystals and cryo mistflowers.
+The player needs to be in the boat.
+* Waverider is not affected by Balethunder or "spicy water".

+### Waverider vs player
+* Waverider cannot be CC'd with Anemo attacks such as Jean's or Venti's elemental skill.
+* Waverider can be slightly shifted with Geo Traveler's elemental skill.
+* You cannot raise the boat with Albedo's elemental skill.
+* You cannot place Zhongli's Steles near the boat.
+* There is a zone around the Waverider where the water can't be frozen.
+* If you use the Waverider TP to summon the Waverider when the "destination" is frozen, it deconstructs.

+### Misc
+* Waverider is not affected by corrosion.
+If a character is affected by corrosion and enters the boat, HP does not continue to decay, but the duration of the corrosion effect still ticks.

 ## Explosive Barrel properties

 * Barrel damage is affected by the unit's defense, following the damage formula here: https://genshin-impact.fandom.com/wiki/Defense.
 Attributes such as level, ascension, max hp have no effect on the amount of damage inflicted by barrel explosions.